danielkummer/infoDome/Readme.md

 - Flash ambient light when mode changes - the number of flashes indicates the new mode
 - Flash ambient light when an i2c module is malfunctioning
-- Cycling mode is indicated by the rainbow led on the bottom of the dome
+- Looper mode is indicated by the rainbow led on the bottom of the dome
 - Data loading is indicated by the number "1010"
 - Ambient light is pulsing in different modes